StevenH34/LLVM-Code-Generation/ch4/simple_cst_propagation/README.md

 This will run both the reference implementation and your implementation on `input.ll` if specified or the default input if not.

-The run will apply both implementions to the input and will check whether an optimization happened, and if the resulting IR is correct.
+The run will apply both implementations to the input and will check whether an optimization happened, and if the resulting IR is correct.

 It will also report which implementation managed to optimize the input IR.